0xCAFEDECAF/VanBus/README.md

 There are various possibilities to hook up a ESP8266 based board to your vehicle's VAN bus:

 1. Use a [MCP2551] transceiver, connected with its CANH and CANL pins to the vehicle's VAN bus.
-   As the MCP2551 has 5V logic, a 5V ↔️ 3.3V [level converter] is needed to connect the RXD pin of the transceiver to a GPIO of your ESP8266 board.
+   As the MCP2551 has 5V logic, a 5V ↔️ 3.3V [level converter] is needed to connect the CRX / RXD / R pin of the transceiver to a GPIO pin of your ESP8266 board.
    ![schema](extras/schematics/Schematic%20using%20MCP2551_bb.png)

 2. Use a [SN65HVD230] transceiver, connected with its CANH and CANL pins to the vehicle's VAN bus.